HenriqueBBrum/DINT/README.md

 ### Generate the desired traffic

 Initially, we defined our desired workload for the **elephant_mice** and **microbursts** experiments.
-Check the **flows.txt** files in the `experiment_traffic_generator/elephant_mice` and `experiment_traffic_generator/microbursts` folders.
+Check the **flows.txt** files in the `testing/experiment_traffic_generator/elephant_mice` and `testing/experiment_traffic_generator/microbursts` folders.
 These files are used to define the experiments workload.
 They have the following format:

 - **First line**: 		The type of the experiment, elephant_mice or microbursts;
-- **Second line**: 		The destination IP;
+- **Second line**: 		The destination IPv4 address;
 - **Third line**: 		The number of hosts sending the desired workload;
 - **Fourth line**: 		The experiment's total time;
 - **Final N lines**: 	The subsequent N lines describe the workload from each one of the hosts with the following format:
                     `<amt_flows> <totalbytes_gen_func> <gen_func_parameters> <duration_gen_func> <gen_func_parameters>, ...`.
 Each line (host) can have multiple flow-generating  strategies, each separated by a comma (,).

-These text files were input to the `experiment_traffic_generator/generate_eval_traffic.py` script, and the information about each experiment flow was created (bandwidth and duration).
+These text files were input to the `testing/experiment_traffic_generator/generate_eval_traffic.py` script, and the information about each experiment flow was created (bandwidth and duration).
 The output of the **generate_eval_traffic.py** script is text files (one for each host informed) containing the information about each flow, where each line (flow) has the following format:
 			`<destination_IP> <flow_bandwidth> <flow_duration> <flow_starting_time>`

-Check the **\*traffic.txt** files in the `experiment_traffic_generator/elephant_mice` and `experiment_traffic_generator/microbursts` folders to understand the generated information about each flow.
-Finally, the **node_communication/send.py** script was used to send the desired traffic.
+Check the **h\*traffic.txt** files in the `testing/experiment_traffic_generator/elephant_mice` and `testing/experiment_traffic_generator/microbursts` folders to understand the generated information about each flow.
+Finally, the **testing/node_communication/send.py** script was used to send the desired traffic.

 You can start creating your workload now that you understand how our traffic was generated.
-First, remove the existing files in the `experiment_traffic_generator/elephant_mice` and `experiment_traffic_generator/microbursts` folders.
-Then, read the `experiment_traffic_generator/generate_eval_traffic.py` code documentation to understand how to define your workload; after that, create your **flows.txt** file; finally, run the **generate_eval_traffic.py** to create the workload for each one of your hosts.
+First, remove the existing files in the `testing/experiment_traffic_generator/elephant_mice` and `testing/experiment_traffic_generator/microbursts` folders.
+Then, read the `testing/experiment_traffic_generator/generate_eval_traffic.py` code documentation to understand how to define your workload; after that, create your **flows.txt** file; finally, run the **generate_eval_traffic.py** to create the workload for each one of your hosts.

 For example, if you wanted an *elephant_mice* workload where there are three hosts (h1, h2, and h3 by default) sending packets to host 10.0.4.4 for 50 seconds, and each host sends ten flows with random bandwidth between 0.5 and 1 Mbps for 8 seconds you would have a **flows.txt** like this: